“I created the most well-known style in the world because fashion is ephemeral, but style is eternal.”

 Donning couture when toasting at a white attire fête (Chanel), strolling through an art gallery (Valli), and mingling at an upscale bar (Valentino).
 How did I do?
 You can see all of the Paris Couture Fall 2014 collections at Style.com.

-My adoration most likely alerted the wearer of these high heels, for I creepily followed her around Nordstrom to get a look at them for every angle.
+My admiration most likely alerted the wearer of these high heels, for I creepily followed her around Nordstrom to get a look at them for every angle.
 Where did she get them?
 “At a shop in Milan,” she smiled.
-Instantly, the shoes became more precious– they traveled all the way from Milano to see me!
+Instantaneously, the shoes became more precious– they traveled all the way from Milano to see me!
 I complimented them with restraint, and asked to take a photo to as a souvenir.
 Her glowing face expressed , “I have the prettiest heels in the land!”

 If I were a high heels wearer, I would wear pointed-toe pumps everywhere every day!
 To work and to play, to dress up and dress down.
 They are so chic, so classic and so versatile.
 I don’t understand why I’m not seeing more women wearing these shoes.
 Do they only make special appearances at a soirée or at the office or on celebrities?

 Do you wear pointed-toe pumps?
 If oui, when?
 If non, why not?

 P.S.
 Bonus Question: Is it possible to wear them all of the time (to please me)?